vaadin-miki/super-fields/README.md

 ### Contributors

-The author of the majority of the code is Miki, but this project would not be possible without these wonderful people - listed in alphabetical order:
+The author of the majority of the code is me (Miki), but this project would not be possible without these wonderful people - listed in (Finnish) alphabetical order:

 * Diego Cardoso
 * Wolfgang Fischlein